What Is Magnetic Field Therapy?

 In the early 1500s, Swiss physician and alchemist Paracelsus, credited as the founder of toxicology, appeared to have used lodestones to treat seizures and psychiatric disorders.
 He used the then-undiscovered or otherwise misunderstood principles of magnetism to guide his practices in chemistry and symptom management.

-In the mid-18th century, German physician Franz Mesmer developed a theory called “animal magnetism” to describe what he saw as the natural energetic transference between all things.
-(This theory was later used by Scottish physician James Brain to develop hypnosis and is sometimes equated with the Qi of Traditional Chinese Medicine.)
+In the mid-18th century, German physician Franz Mesmer developed a theory called “animal magnetism” to describe what he saw as the natural energy transference between all things.
+(This theory was later used by the Scottish physician James Brain to develop hypnosis and is sometimes equated with the Qi of Traditional Chinese Medicine.)
 Mesmer treated his patients with magnets, particularly in an effort to help psychiatric disorders.

 In the late-18th century, German physician Samuel Hahnemann, widely known as the father of alternative medicine’s homeopathy, was reputed to use magnets in his treatment programs.

 In the 19th century, the science around magnetic fields and electromagnetism began to come into focus.
 English scientist Michael Faraday contributed a great deal to the study of electromagnetism, including the discovery of electromagnetic induction, diamagnetism, and electrolysis.
 Faraday went on to create the first electromagnetic rotary device, forming the foundation of electric motors.
 His work in electromagnetism established for the first time that a changing magnetic field produces an electric field.
 This would later be named “Faraday’s Law”, one of the four Maxwell equations.
 Shortly before his death, he proposed the concept of electromagnetic fields – forces extending into the space around a conductor.
 He did not live to see the eventual acceptance of his theory.